UMassACM/programming-challenges/README.txt

 - Project Euler problems, which tend toward the mathematical.
 - Miscellaneous challenges and contests

+Contributing:

+Please only commit your *source* files, that is the .java, .c, .cpp, .py, etc. files that contain your code.
+Do not include binaries, platform-specific, or other secondary files.

+Disclaimer:

-Disclaimer: please note that programming competition coding has almost no relation to software development or scientific programming, and the solutions presented here are not indicative of anyone's true programming style and development practices.
+Please note that programming competition coding has almost no relation to software development or scientific programming, and the solutions presented here are not indicative of anyone's true programming style and development practices.